MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-storage-event-triggers.md

 1. Back on the trigger configuration panel, choose the workspace to store the trigger items, pipeline name, pipeline action, and name of your trigger as a Reflex item using _item name_.

 1. Select **Create** to create the trigger.
-The trigger is now active on your pipeline and will react to the storage events that you defined for it.
+The trigger is now active on your pipeline and reacts to the storage events that you defined for it.

    :::image type="content" source="media/pipeline-storage-event-triggers/alert-created.png" alt-text="Screenshot showing the Alert created notification.":::

 1. To view the trigger, navigate to your workspace list view and find the Reflex object by name from your Fabric browser.
-1. The type of the object will be **Reflex**.
+1. The type of the object is **Reflex**.
-1. Select the trigger to open the Reflect object for viewing and editing.
+1. Select the trigger to open the Reflex object for viewing and editing.

    :::image type="content" source="media/pipeline-storage-event-triggers/view-reflex-object.png" alt-text="Screenshot showing the details of the Reflex object.":::

 ## Setting expression values with the trigger file name and folder name

 Inside of your pipeline, you can utilize the name of the file and folder path from the storage event using built-in trigger parameters.
-These parameters are automatically set by Data Factory upon receiving the storage event.
+Data Factory sets these parameters when it receives the storage event.
 Blob path and file name parameters are set by the trigger activation.
-Select the trigger parameters tab on the expression builder inside of your pipeline and Data Factory automatically parses the file name and folder names for you so you can add them to your pipeline expression.
+Select the trigger parameters tab on the expression builder inside of your pipeline and Data Factory automatically parses the file name and folder names for you, allowing you to dynamically add them to your pipeline expression.

 :::image type="content" source="media/pipeline-storage-event-triggers/add-dynamic-content.png" alt-text="Screenshot showing the Add dynamic content dialog.":::